-Funding of $30,000 for Undergraduate Student Research Grants began five years ago with the purpose of encouraging curiosity, creativity, risk-taking and scholarly investigation into a project or subject of interest relevant to the student’s major.
-To date 50 big ideas have been funded at an average of $2,500 per proposal.
-Research and creative work that is: 1) interdisciplinary 2) involves student collaboration and 3) draws on the expertise of a faculty mentor is preferred.
+Funding of $35,000 for Undergraduate Research Grants began nine years ago with the purpose of encouraging curiosity, creativity, risk-taking and scholarly investigation into a project or subject of interest relevant to the student’s major.
+We interested in your research and creative work that is: 1) interdisciplinary 2) involves student collaboration and 3) draws on the expertise of a faculty mentor is preferred.

 For more information on VCUarts Undergraduate Research Grants, please contact Nancy Scott at firstname.lastname@example.org.

 Congratulations to the undergraduate students and their faculty mentors whose creative ideas have been selected to be funded in 2014.
 Approximately $25,000 will be awarded to these six student projects plus a research stipend to the faculty mentors.